How Does Binge Watching Effect Your Health?

 In this guide, we’ll explain why you may want to cut back on binge watching, and how to make the experience healthier when you do watch TV.

-When you sacrifice regular sleeping hours to watch multiple episodes of the latest K-drama, your body will face the consequences of staying up all night.
-You might be tearing up from the emotions of your favourite character dying, but your eyes will end up being dry and uncomfortable from late nights.
+When you sacrifice regular sleeping hours to watch multiple episodes of the latest drama, your body will face the consequences of staying up all night.
+You might be tearing up from the emotions of your favorite character dying, but your eyes will end up being dry and uncomfortable from late nights.